 The advancement of tech requires electrical engineers

-Humans today design, build, and maintain all the hardware and software we use today.
+Humans today develop and maintain almost all the hardware and software we use today.

-On the same token, new tech bleeds into every industry.
-So, every industry heavily relies on tech.
+As well, new tech endlessly bleeds into every industry.
+Without a doubt, every industry heavily relies on technology.

 |Electrical Engineering Discipline||Types of Work|